Mustafa99Ab/LLM-Contract-Analyzer/README.md

 ## 🤝 Contributing

+This repository is open for academic and community contributions.
-Researchers and developers are welcome to contribute by:
+You may contribute by:

 * Adding new smart contract samples
 * Proposing new platforms
 * Improving vulnerability labels
 * Reporting dataset issues

-Open a Pull Request or Issue anytime.
+Open a Pull Request or Issue at any time.

 ---

-## 📜 License
+## 🏅 Acknowledgements

-This project is licensed under the **MIT License**.
+This project is part of an undergraduate thesis supervised by the HABES Lab at the University of Salerno.

----

-## ⭐ Acknowledgements

-Special thanks to the HABES Lab research group and the blockchain security community for supporting open-source datasets.
+Special thanks to the supervising professor for guidance and academic support.